 The first sod of the longest railway on earth was turned by the last of the Tsars in 1891; Hilda Hookham describes an epic process of construction, with the line finally completed in 1904.

-Popular suspicion rather than imperial policy, writes Bruce S. Eastwood, was responsible for making Christians the scapegoats for natural catastrophes in the Roman Empire.
+Popular suspicion rather than imperial policy, writes Bruce S. Eastwood, was responsible for Christian persecution in the Roman Empire.

 Just when the great merchant-banker had reached the zenith of his career, writes A.R.
 Myers, Jacques Couer was suddenly disgraced and imprisoned.
 Three years later, he was able to escape and took refuge, first in Provence, then in Rome with a sympathetic Pope.